Blog

 2. Play with blocks: Kids of all ages can benefit from playing with building blocks.
 Whether a kid is a toddler or an elementary schooler, blocks encourage creativity, logical thinking and motor skills.
 Kids will flex their creative muscles by crafting blueprints for complicated designs or building an impromptu structure.

-3. Hold an indoor Olympics: Rainy day?
-Don’t despair!
+3. Hold an indoor Olympics: Rainy days are a great opportunity to encourage imagination inside.
 Include some physical activity during imaginative play by holding an indoor Olympics.
 Compete in various events like tissue-box speed skating or a javelin throw with straws.
 You can even make cardboard medals to distribute and dress up to host a pretend opening and closing ceremony.
 This activity is especially fun during the actual Olympics, as kids love to mirror the real world.

 4. Transform a cardboard box: A large cardboard box is one of the best free resources for imaginative play.
 With some scissors, markers and tape, your child can transform a box into nearly anything.
 Kids can pretend their box is a car, house, rocket ship or anything else they can imagine.
 They can even flatten out and decorate a box to pretend they’re stranded on a desert island.